bupttaxi/Degree-Project-in-CS-SU-/README.md

 ```

-## Saliency Map for preset number of images in specific category and predicted class
+## Generating Saliency Map for preset number of images in specific category and predicted class

 Use the function below to define by yourself
 ```python